-Instead of trying to discipline a child, it's better to work through it by comforting them, and helping them develop coping skills to better manage it in the future.
+It's important to work with your child and help them develop coping skills to better manage procedures in the future.
 Your child's care team can help you find ways to comfort your child and build their coping skills.
+These may include: